Ansari-Muskan01/PowerBI/Introduction.md

 Using BI, we can analyze this data and find useful information.

 For example:
-China has the highest population among these countries.
+China has the highest population among these countries.<br>
-India has a higher population than the USA.
+India has a higher population than the USA.<br>
-We can compare population between different countries.
+We can compare population between different countries.<br>
-We can analyze how population changes over time.
+We can analyze how population changes over time.<br>
-Data → Analysis → Insight → Decision

 BI Process :
 Raw Data → Analysis → Insight → Decision